 Is as a Service the Answer?

-2020 shined a light on bottlenecks that have overstressed IT teams for decades and put businesses at risk.
+The last few years shined a light on bottlenecks that have overstressed IT teams for decades and put businesses at risk.
 Now is the time to replace those bottlenecks with breakthroughs—and have happier, more productive IT teams.
 Success will hinge on the IT solutions that can address every legacy challenge and complexity with built-in simplicity.
-And after the last year, IT shouldn’t have to settle for less.
+And, IT shouldn’t have to settle for less.